What are the Books of the Bible?

 - 1 KINGS – The first book of Kings includes chapters on The Davidic Succession, Solomon, and Elijah.

 - 2 KINGS – The Second Book of Kings describes the history of the Northern Kingdom of Israel and the Southern Kingdom of Judah.
-Additionally, the second book of Kings focuses on the spiritual successes and failures of each kingdom.
+Additionally, the second book of Kings focuses on each kingdom’s spiritual successes and failures.
 Also, Kings two explains why Israel and Judah lost God’s protection.

 - 1 Chronicles – Also referred to as First Chronicles, or Chronicles 1, this book presents the biblical narrative beginning with Adam, the first human being.
 The Chronicles story continues with the history of ancient Judah and Israel until the proclamation of King Cyrus the Great.

-- 2 CHRONICLES – In Chronicles 2, Solomon decides to build a temple in the name of the Lord.
+- 2 CHRONICLES – In Chronicles 2, Solomon builds a temple in the name of the Lord.

-- EZRA – Ezra covers the return from the Babylonian exile after a seventy-year period.
-In addition, Ezra describes the events that surround the rebuilding of the temple in Jerusalem.
+- EZRA – Ezra covers the return from the Babylonian exile after seventy years.
+In addition, Ezra describes the events surrounding the rebuilding of the temple in Jerusalem.

 - Nehemiah – The book of Nehemiah describes Nehemiah’s work in rebuilding Jerusalem during the Second Temple period.
 Nehemiah was governor of Persian Judea under Artaxerxes I of Persia.